Warren symposium follows legacy of geneticist giant

 One of the Emory SFN presentations covered efforts to find progesterone analogues that are more water soluble.
 This work comes from Stein and his colleagues in collaboration with the laboratory of Dennis Liotta, PhD, Emory professor of chemistry.

 Currently, the lack of water solubility limits delivery of progesterone, in that the hormone must be prepared hours ahead and cannot be kept at room temperature.
 Small chemical modifications may allow similar compounds with the same effects as progesterone to be given to patients closer to the time of injury.
+In cases where such injuries lead to legal disputes, personal injury lawyers play a crucial role in ensuring that victims receive the compensation they deserve.

 According to the results, two compounds similar to progesterone showed an equivalent ability to reduce brain swelling in an animal model of traumatic brain injury.